mindspore-lab/mindyolo/README.md

     </a>
 </p>

-MindYOLO implements state-of-the-art YOLO series algorithms based on MindSpore.
+MindSpore YOLO implements state-of-the-art YOLO series algorithms based on MindSpore.
 The following is the corresponding `mindyolo` versions and supported `mindspore` versions.

 | mindyolo |  mindspore  |